gpdoud/SaintColumbanSchool/Chromebook/Screen-is-stuck-in-rotation.md

 ## ISSUE

-I student came with a Chromebook with the display stuck at 90 degrees.
+A student came with a Chromebook with the display stuck at 90 degrees.

 ## RESOLUTION